top of page

 How to Calculate Income Tax Rebate under Section 87A

-After the new union budget and introduction of the new tax regime from FY 2023-24 (AY 2024-25), the income tax rebate calculation varies based on whether you have chosen a new or old tax regime.
+After the new union budget and the introduction of the new tax regime from FY 2023-24 (AY 2024-25), the income tax rebate calculation varies based on whether you follow the old or new tax regime.

 For the Old Tax Regime

-Step 2: Deduct deductions and exemptions for which you are eligible, such as 80C, 80D, HRA, LTA, etc.
+2. Apply Deductions: Deduct exemptions and deductions, such as 80C, 80D, HRA, LTA, etc.

-Step 4: If net taxable income is less than Rs.
-5,00,000, you are eligible for a tax rebate under Section 87A, which will be automatically considered during return filing.
+4. Rebate Eligibility: If the net taxable income is less than Rs.
+5,00,000, you are eligible for the Section 87A rebate.

 For the New Tax Regime

-Step 5: Your tax payable will be zero if your income is Rs.
-7,00,000 or below and there are no special incomes that are not eligible for the rebate.
+4. Zero Tax Liability: Your tax payable will be zero if there are no special incomes exceeding Rs.
+7,00,000.

 Examples: